Knowledge Sheaves: A Sheaf-Theoretic Framework for Knowledge Graph Embedding: KNOWLEDGE SHEAVES AND EMBEDDINGS

 \subsubsection{Multi-Hop Reasoning}

-It is possible to query the knowledge graph for more complex relations composed from the basic relations of the graph.
+Complex relationships may be constructed by composing the basic relations of a knowledge graph.
+Often the resulting relationship is one of the basic relation types represented in the knowledge graph, but it is also possible to construct more complex relations by composition.
 For instance, the relations ``$x$ is a child of $y$'' and ``$y$ is a child of $z$'' compose to ``$x$ is a grandchild of $z$.''
-Deductions of this sort are often denoted by the term ``multi-hop reasoning''~\citep{guu2015traversing, gardner2014incorporating, toutanova2016compositional}.
-A natural sheaf-theoretic tool for making composite queries is the notion of harmonic extension.
-We describe here the construction for non-translational sheaf embeddings as in Definition~\ref{def:sheaf_embedding}, but this extends to embeddings with non-trivial $1$-cochains, as detailed in the Appendix.
+The term ``multi-hop reasoning'' is often used for deductions of this sort~\citep{guu2015traversing, gardner2014incorporating, toutanova2016compositional}.
+The sheaf Laplacian provides a natural tool for addressing these composite queries.
+We describe here the construction for non-translational sheaf embeddings; the extension to translational embeddings is detailed in the appendix.

-If we wish to infer the possible endpoints of a sequence of relations $r_1; r_2;\cdots;r_k$, beginning at known entity $u_0$ and ending at some to-be-determined entity $u_k$, we can construct a chain of edges with these relations, and optimize for their combined discrepancy.
-We have thus constructed a new knowledge graph $H$ modeled on $\mathcal{Q}$ with vertex set $v_0,\ldots,v_k$.
+If we wish to infer the possible endpoint of a sequence of relations $r_1; r_2;\cdots;r_k$, beginning at known entity $u_0$ and ending at some to-be-determined entity $u_k$, we can construct a chain of edges with these relations, and optimize for their combined discrepancy.
+That is, we consider a new knowledge graph $H$ modeled on $\mathcal{Q}$ with vertex set $v_0,\ldots,v_k$.
 The knowledge sheaf $\Fc$ also induces a sheaf $\Fc^H$ on $H$ as before.
-We wish to find a matching of the entities of $H$ with entities of $G$ that is consistent with the sheaf $\Fc^H$ and the entity embedding $\vec{x}$.
-That is, we wish to find an approximate section of $\Fc^H$.
-The optimization problem over this graph $H$ is then
+If we match each vertex of $H$ with a vertex of $G$, (in a way consistent with the schema), the entity embeddings for $G$ give us a $0$-cochain of $\Fc^H$.
+We want to find the matching that makes this $0$-cochain as close to a section as possible.
+The corresponding optimization problem can be expressed as

-For long chains and large databases, this problem can be difficult to solve.
-Naively, finding the best fit for a chain of length $k$ requires evaluating the objective function at $|\mathcal E|^k$ tuples of entities.
-Other approaches to this problem try to find approximate solutions, e.g. by simply greedily extending to the best entity at each step or ignoring the interior nodes altogether and constructing some joint composite relation, thus simplifying to single-hop graph completion.
+Naively, finding the best fit for a chain of length $k$ requires evaluating the objective function at $\vert\mathcal{E}\vert^k$ tuples of entities.
+Other approaches to this problem try to find approximate solutions, e.g. by simply greedily extending to the best entity at each step or ignoring the interior nodes altogether and constructing some joint composite relation, thus simplifying to single-hop graph completion~\citep{lin2018multi,guu2015traversing}.

-A related optimization problem has an analytical solution.
-Rather than optimizing over entities in the knowledge database for the intervening nodes $u_1,\ldots,u_{k-1}$, we optimize directly over the embedding space, giving the intermediate cost function
+We offer a new approach based on a related optimization problem.
+Rather than choosing one entity from the knowledge database for each intervening node $u_1,\ldots,u_{k-1}$, we optimize directly over the entity embedding space, with the intermediate cost function